Marios-7272/windows-removal-tool/README.md

 #### General plan:

 The first part is preperations to overwrite Windows.
 I think it should look more or less like this:
-1. elevate
+1. elevate,
-2. ask whether to dualboot or singleboot
+2. ask whether to dualboot or singleboot,
-3. distro selection (look at the details)
+3. distro selection (look at the details),
-4. program compatibility check
+4. program compatibility check,
 5. create %systemdrive%\e (it doesn't always have to be C:\),
 6. ask about usernames and their passwords and which is the administrator,
-7. fetch time, date, device name,
+7. fetch time, date, device name, language,
-8. save in %systemdrive%\e\systemconfig.cfg
+8. save in %systemdrive%\e\systemconfig.cfg,
 9. make a list of all installed programes,
 10. "translate" them to something linux understands (again, the details),
-11. save in %systemdrive%\e\programconfig.cfg
+11. save in %systemdrive%\e\programconfig.cfg,
 12. make configs of particular users (ease of access, wallpapers, colors, desktop icon layout (if it is entirely possible), etc.),
 13. save in %systemdrive%\e\userconfig.cfg,
 14. ask for confirmation,
-15. 'Did you back up all your data?' if yes: proceed to 16 if no: slect a drive and do a backup
+15. 'Did you back up all your data?', if yes: proceed to 16 if no: slect a drive and do a backup
-16. 'Do you have a thumb drive with nothing important on it?'
+16. 'Do you have a thumb drive with nothing important on it?',

   if yes: use the thumb drive